knetikmedia/knetikcloud-csharp-net20-client/docs/UsersApi.md

             var apiInstance = new UsersApi();
             var id = 56;  // int? | The id of the user
-            var newPasswordRequest = new ModelNewPasswordRequest(); // ModelNewPasswordRequest | The new password request object (optional)
+            var newPasswordRequest = new NewPasswordRequest(); // NewPasswordRequest | The new password request object (optional)

             try
             {